nvim-focus/focus.nvim/README.md

 focusmap('l')
 ```

-## Opening a file in a new split directionally
+❗ **NOTE** ❗

+Additionally you can open a file or a run a custom command with the `:FocusSplit<direction>` command

-*This feature allows you to open a file in a split specifying which position you want it to be located*
+*Opens a file in a split that was either created or moved to*

-For example `:FocusSplitRight somefile.lua` will open `somefile.lua ` to the right of your current window.

-You can also specify a mapping, or perhaps a function to even add lazy loading.
+`:FocusSplitRight README.md`

+*Opening a terminal window by using the cmd arg to run a custom command in a split that was created or moved to*
+`:FocusSplitDown cmd term`

 ## Configuration